fenago/nlp-pytorch/lab_guides/Lab_4.md

 ![](./images/51.PNG)

-Figure 4.13 -- Implementing POS in the function

 This means that in order to return the correct lemmatization of any given sentence, we must first perform POS tagging